mikolmogorov/Ragout/docs/USAGE.md

 ###Parameters description:

 Each parameter could be "global" or "local" (for a particular genome).
-Global parameters starts from dot:
+Global parameters start from dot:

     .global_param_name = value